Galois Theory HT25, Finite fields

 • $n$ is a positive integer

-State two results that relate finite fields of size $p^n$ and splitting fields.
+@State a result that relates finite fields of size $p^n$ and splitting fields.

 Suppose: